-The Lowlands are situated in Quebec, south of the St. Lawrence River between Montreal and Quebec City.
-The exploration potential of the Lowlands is complemented by proximity to one of the largest natural gas markets in North America and a well-established distribution network.
+The Quebec Lowlands are situated in Quebec, south of the St. Lawrence River between Montreal and Quebec City.
+The exploration potential of the Ouebec Lowlands is complemented by proximity to one of the largest natural gas markets in North America and a well-established distribution network.

 The area is prospective for natural gas in several horizons with the primary target being the Utica shale.
 Secondary targets include the shallower Lorraine shale and the deeper Trenton Black-River carbonate.
 The majority of Questerre’s acreage lies in the heart of the fairway between two major geological features — Logan’s Line, a subsurface thrust fault to the east and the Yamaska growth fault to the west.

 Following a successful vertical test well program in 2008 and 2009, Questerre and its partner, Repsol, began a pilot horizontal well program to assess commerciality of the Utica shale in 2010.
 In the fall of 2010, the pilot program was suspended while the provincial government initiated the SEA.